Skip to content

 • Make each chunk independently meaningful (include seq / offsets / ids) so consumers can resume or deduplicate if needed.

-Queue semantics (pulsing.queue)
+Queue semantics (pulsing.streaming)

 The distributed queue is sharded into buckets: